Durango Merchant Services Review

 Negative Reviews & Complaints

 Durango Merchant Services has been accredited by the BBB since 2006 and currently has an A+ rating.
 We’re often skeptical of companies that, after having paid to get BBB-accredited, still manage to maintain an A+ rating despite dozens of complaints.
 However, that’s not the case with Durango.
 Their BBB profile currently shows only one complaint within the last three years, and zero complaints within the last twelve months.
 Better yet, the BBB profile also has one very positive review from a merchant.
-This is very unusual, as most customers use the BBB to complain about businesses, not praise them.
+This is unusual, as most customers use the BBB to complain about businesses, not praise them.

 There’s also just one complaint against the company on Ripoff Report, but it’s from 2012 and was resolved to the merchant’s satisfaction.
 Since Ripoff Report never takes down complaints that have been filed, it will still be there for as long as the website is functioning.